AliSheikhAttar/Cheat/BPF/Security_/Security_tools.md

 12:51:38 module init: msr, by modprobe (PID 32574, user root, UID 0) [...]
 ```
-This shows that at 10:50:26 the "msr" module was loaded by the modprobe(8) tool, with UID 0.
+This shows that at 10:50:26 the "msr" module was loaded by the modprobe tool, with UID 0.
 ‍‍‍- Script
 ```bash
 #!/usr/local/bin/bpftrace